a-karma/Bogor_Workshop/DAY_3/Session3.md

 You need to download your output files

 - .evec and .eval for the PCA
-- .Q for the admixture
+- .Q and cv_errors.txt for the admixture
 - .treefile and the .iqtree files for the tree

 using something like this: